Navigating The Car Accident Insurance Claims Process

 Provide All Required Information

 Submit the police report number, photos from the accident scene, and insurance details from the other driver.
 Include any medical records, repair shop estimates, or rental car receipts.
 Make sure everything you send is complete and accurate.
-This helps move the claims process forward without delays.
+This helps your lawyer and moves the claims process forward without delays.

 Understand Your Policy and Coverage

 Review your car insurance policy to check your deductible, limits, and coverages.
 Look at whether your plan covers rental cars, roadside service, or medical expenses.
-Tennessee is a fault state, meaning the at fault party is responsible for damages.
-If the other driver is at fault, their insurance company may be required to pay.
+Tennessee is a fault state, meaning the at-fault party is responsible for damages.
+If the other driver is at fault, their insurer may be required to pay.

 Be Cautious When Speaking to the Other Driver’s Insurance Company